colinmorris/colinmorris.github.com/_posts/2016-07-01-dreaming-rbms.markdown

     brauk
     pocket quizs

 Favourite name: `the : the card game`.
 The most commonly sampled name was `the bile game`, which appeared **700** times in 35k samples.
 Neither game exists in the training set.
-If you do own a copy of "the bile game", don't invite me over for board game night.
+If you do own a copy of The Bile Game, don't invite me over for board game night.

 ### "Did they really need a neural network for that?"